 The advantage of using the vector potential formulation is that all the conditions to be satisfied have been combined into a single equation.
-If A is found, B and H can then be deduced by differentiating A. In addition, the form of (6), and elliptic partial differential equation, arises in the study of many different types of engineering phenomenon.
+If A is found, B and H can then be deduced by differentiating A. The form of (1.6), an elliptic partial differential equation, arises in the study of many different types of engineering phenomenon.
 There are a large number of tools that have been developed over the years to solve this particular problem.

-2.1.2 Harmonic Problems
+1.2.2 Time-Harmonic Magnetic Problems

-If the field is time-varying, eddy currents can be induced in materials with a non-zero conductivity.
+If the magnetic field is time-varying, eddy currents can be induced in materials with a non-zero conductivity.
 Several other Maxwell's equations related to the electric field distribution must also be accommodated.
-Denoting the electric field intensity as E and the current density as I, E and I obey the constitutive relationship:
+Denoting the electric field intensity as E and the current density as J, E and J obey the constitutive relationship:

-$$J = \sigma E \tag{8}$$
+$$J = \sigma E \tag{1.8}$$